The Penn State Extension Master Gardeners of Lancaster County have the perfect presentation on a variety of home gardening topics for the public.

 Succulents

 New!
-The Succulents course describes the main families of succulents, including cactaceae.
+The Succulents course describes the main families of succulents, including Cactaceae.
 People's favorites are described including those that may be planted outdoors in Pennsylvania.
-Directions on how to grow and propagate succulents is included, as well as growing from seeds.
+Directions on how to grow and propagate succulents are included, as well as growing from seeds.
 An optional hands-on take-home activity may be provided.
-Available evenings and weekends only.

 Terrarium Construction and Care